The #1 Worst Menu Option at 40 Popular Restaurants

 With nearly two days of salt and half the day’s trans fat, this meal for one should really be split into thirds or quarters.
 Eat at your own risk!

-Unless you’re stocking up to hibernate for winter, there’s no reason to ever order a menu item that contain the word “platter.”
-More often than not it’s code for “way too many calories, carbs, and fat.”
+Unless you’re stocking up to hibernate for winter, there’s no reason ever to order a menu item that contains the word “platter.”
+More often than not, it’s code for “way too many calories, carbs, and fat.”
 Don’t believe it?
-Consider this: This bland bowl of beige serves up more carbs than 19 chocolate chip cookies and more calories than 122 small clams.
+Consider: This bland bowl of beige serves up more carbs than 19 chocolate chip cookies and more calories than 122 small clams.
 Proceed with caution at the not-so-friendly restaurant—and be sure to steer clear of these 23 Restaurant Foods With Crazy-High Amounts of Sugar, too.
 They’ll all undo all of your valiant weight loss efforts.